RNA virus: Group IV – positive-sense ssRNA viruses

 An unclassified astrovirus/hepevirus-like virus has also been described.

 Group V – negative-sense ssRNA viruses

-With the exception of the Hepatitis D virus, this group of viruses has been placed into a single phylum—Negarnaviricota.
+This group of viruses has been placed into a single phylum—Negarnaviricota.
 This phylum has been divided into two subphyla—Haploviricotina and Polyploviricotina.
 Within the subphylum Haploviricotina four classes are currently recognised: Chunqiuviricetes, Milneviricetes, Monjiviricetes and Yunchangviricetes.
 In the subphylum Polyploviricotina two classes are recognised: Ellioviricetes and Insthoviricetes.

-Six classes, seven orders and twenty four families are currently recognized in this group.
+Six classes, eight orders, and thirty families are currently recognized in this group.
 A number of unassigned species and genera are yet to be classified.